The Last Judgement (Martin paintings): Ownership

 The ownership of the paintings after Martin's death remains unclear.
-They are not mentioned in his will, and the agreement with Maclean (which gave Mclean two thirds of the profits from the sale of prints, and the right to use the paintings to market the prints) meant that they were on tour for decades.
-It seems likely that they were bequeathed to a cousin, Maria Thompson, who had married the son of the Thomas Wilson, his host during his regular visits to the Isle of Man and who nursed him in his final illness.
-There was also a family connection - the Thomas Wilson was married to the sister of Martin's wife.
+They are not mentioned in his will, and the agreement with Maclean (which gave Maclean two thirds of the profits from the sale of prints, and the right to use the paintings to market the prints) meant that they were on tour for decades.
+It seems likely that they were bequeathed to a cousin, Maria Thompson, who had married the son of Thomas Wilson, his host during his regular visits to the Isle of Man and who nursed him in his final illness.
+There was also another family connection—Thomas Wilson was married to the sister of Martin's wife.

-The works remained in the extended Wilson-Martin family - in the possession of the artist's son Charles by about 1872 - and his son Thomas Carew Hunt Martin lent the paintings for an exhibition at Earls Court in 1897.
+The works remained in the extended Wilson-Martin family—in the possession of the artist's son Charles by about 1872—and his son Thomas Carew Hunt Martin lent the paintings for an exhibition at Earls Court in 1897.
 They were repeatedly put up for sale by auction but there were no buyers.
 By the 1890s, they were displayed "in a dingy room" at Alexandra Palace, and then on the staircase at the Dore Gallery from around 1900 to the 1920s.
 By 1923, they had been taken out of their frames and were rolled up and stored in a warehouse.
 They were sold at auction in 1935 for £7 by Rex Nan Kivell, manager of the Redfern Gallery.
-The Tate bought The Great Day of his Wrath from Kivnell in 1945.
+The Tate bought The Great Day of his Wrath from Kivell in 1945.
 After the sale, The Last Judgement was cut into four strips to decorate a screen.
 It was acquired by Robert Frank in 1947 and restored.
 Frank also acquired The Plains of Heaven.
 The triptych was reassembled at the Tate Gallery in 1974 after Charlotte Frank donated the two other works following the death of her husband, Robert Frank.